 Carnations are gorgeous herbaceous perennials that have several uses and benefits.
 They are easy to grow and work well as ornamental plants.
 Carnations also make excellent cut flowers for vase displays or birthday bouquets, and they even have medicinal benefits.

-For more, see our in-depth guide to carnation growing zones and native ranges, tips on managing non-flowering carnations, the most fragrant types of carnation flowers, and how to propagate and transplant carnation flowers in your garden.
+For more, see our in-depth guide to carnation growing zones and native ranges, tips on managing non-flowering carnations, the best companion plants for carnations, the most fragrant types of carnation flowers, and how to propagate and transplant carnation flowers in your garden.